zendbit/katalis/README.md

 </html>
 ```

-Mustache using *{{tag_mustache}}* for data binding, in current nim it support JsonNode, Tables and mustache Context it serf.
+Mustache using *{{tag_mustache}}* for data binding, in current nim it support JsonNode, Tables, and mustache Context it self.

 Let do with the code
 ```nim